Bdeu/CaptivePortal-Google/README.md

 * Install Wifipumpkin3 https://github.com/P0cL4bs/wifipumpkin3
 * Download the (e.g.) google.zip and google.py
 * And now you can create a custom captiveflask normally with my .zip If you don't know how to do this here is an explanation: https://wifipumpkin3.github.io/docs/getting-started
-When you are on the page click right on "Using the File Manager" and it is explained step by step
+When you are on the page click on "Using the File Manager" and it is explained step by step